Pre-Communication Sciences and Disorders

 Why study Pre-Communication Sciences and Disorders?

 The ability to communicate effectively is a key element of our shared humanity.
 Students majoring in communication sciences and disorders prepare for professions that help people who have difficulty speaking and hearing.
 The study of communication disorders involves understanding the normal development of speech, language and hearing, as well as learning how to diagnose and treat communication disorders in adults and children.

 This Associate of Science degree program at UC Clermont College is designed to prepare students for application to the bachelor's degree program in communication sciences and disorders (PCSD) offered by the University of Cincinnati's College of Allied Health Sciences (CAHS).

 The first two years of the communication sciences and disorders program can be completed at UC Clermont College.
-The final two years must be completed at the UC's Clifton Campus or a combination of Clermont and Clifton Campuses.
+The final two years must be completed at the UC's Uptown Campus or a combination of Clermont and Uptown Campuses.

 Successful health care professionals must want to help others, be able work as part of a team, possess good verbal and nonverbal communication skills, and have a professional demeanor.

 A bachelor of science in communication sciences and disorders is a pre-professional degree that prepares students for graduate work in either audiology or speech/language pathology and a variety of other graduate experiences in social service, special education and health care.

 A master's degree is necessary for licensing and certification as a speech/language pathologist, and a doctoral degree is required for an audiologist.
 Graduates find careers in hospitals, speech and hearing clinics, schools, educational programs for children with disabilities, the armed services, private practice and government health agencies.

 Academic advising is an essential part of your educational experience.

 We are committed to providing advice and assistance throughout your academic journey.
 You and your advisor work together to create an academic plan based on your goals.